We're rated excellent on

 7. Sports injuries

 Sports massages help prevent and treat sports injuries.
-Massaging muscles increase flexibility, lowering the chance of injuring yourself while doing physical activity.
+Massaging muscles increases flexibility, lowering the chance of injuring yourself while doing physical activity.
 Stimulating the blood flow around damaged muscles also speeds up the healing processes of sports injuries.

 8. Joint pain and arthritis

-Massages also help bone and joint related pain, illnesses and inflations.
+Massages also help bone and joint related pain, like arthritis, illnesses and inflations.
 Massage therapy allows the body’s muscles to loosen and relax.
 As a result, the joints have greater freedom, flexibility, range of motion, and pressure points are relieved, thus relieving joint pain.
 This also helps increase your mobility.

 9. Feelings of caring, comfort and connection